Skip to main content

 The bottom line

-While GICs have always been popular with older and more conservative investors, they can be a useful product for those of any age, depending on their financial goals and current situation.
-Before purchasing a GIC, speak to a financial advisor and find out if they're a good match for you.
+While GICs have traditionally been popular among older and more conservative investors, they are useful for those of any age.
+Before purchasing a GIC, it's recommended to speak to a financial advisor to determine if they are a good fit for you.

 Also read: